Kenneth Gainwell: College career

 Gainwell moved to running back during summer training camp and played in four games as a true freshman before deciding to redshirt the rest of the season.
 He finished the season with four carries for 91 yards and a touchdown, a 73-yard run, and six receptions for 52 yards.

 As a redshirt freshman, Gainwell was named the Tigers' starting running back following the departure of Tony Pollard.
 He was named the co-American Athletic Conference (AAC) player of the week after rushing for 104 yards and a touchdown and gaining 204 yards and scoring two touchdowns on nine receptions on October 19, 2019, in a 47–17 win over Tulane.
 He rushed for 1,459 yards with 13 touchdowns on 231 carries and caught 51 passes for 610 yards and three touchdowns and was named the AAC Freshman of the Year and first-team All-AAC.
-He was named a second-team All-American by the Sporting News and the American Football Coaches Association and the National Freshman of the Year by the Football Writers Association of America.
+He was named a second-team All-American by the Sporting News and the American Football Coaches Association, the National Freshman of the Year by the Football Writers Association of America and won the Shaun Alexander Award.

 Gainwell opted out of his final college season six days before the season opener after multiple family members died from COVID-19.